jhollyferr/indexdb-boilerplate/README.md

 # indexdb-vanillajs
-indexdb implementation with vanillajs (async/promises)
+a vanillajs boilerplate app with indexDB